nikkNizz/Drawish/README.md

 After each change, click the [Update] button to make the changes effective, or select the "update automatically" checkbox if the function allows it.
 Click [OK] to apply the new image or [Cancel] to abort the changes.

+#### Stretch Area
+From the "Image->Stretch area", you can open a window to distort the edges of the selected image.

 #### Other effects
 From the Image menu you can apply the listed effects to the selection.